De'Vondre Campbell: San Francisco 49ers

-On March 18, 2024, Campbell signed a one–year contract with the San Francisco 49ers.
+On March 18, 2024, Campbell signed a one-year contract with the San Francisco 49ers.

 Campbell started 12 of the 49ers' first 13 games, filling in for injured linebacker Dre Greenlaw.
 With the return of Greenlaw in the 49ers' Week 15 matchup against the Los Angeles Rams, Campbell was relegated to a reserve role and did not play in the first half.
 With Greenlaw and Dee Winters experiencing injuries, the team asked Campbell to enter the game, but he refused and later left for the locker room in the second half as the 49ers lost 12–6.
 Campbell was criticized heavily by teammates, coaches, and the media.
-49ers coach Kyle Shanahan remarked, "[refusing to play] is not something you can do to your team... and still be a part [of it]."
-On December 16, 2024, Campbell was suspended for the remainder of the season by the 49ers.
+Head coach Kyle Shanahan remarked, "[refusing to play] is not something you can do to your team... and still be a part [of it]."
+On December 16, 2024, Campbell was suspended for the rest of the season by the 49ers.